JAntn/garbcol/README.md

 ```

-Then, it can be used like normal classes:
+Then, heyt can be used like normal classes:

 ```C++